HISHAN03/CHAT_APP/README.md

 ## Installation 🛠️

 - ⚠️The projected which is deployed online does not contain file sharing feature⚠️
-- ⚠️to use file sharing feature u have to install locally and uncomment some part mentioned near the code⚠️
+- ⚠️to use file sharing feature u have to install locally and uncomment some lines of code mentioned below⚠️

 To run ChatApp on your local machine, follow these steps: